 Critical and Radical Humanist Work and Organizational Psychology

-In October 2020, our FOWOP-colleagues in Innsbruck are organizing a conference on critical and radical humanist work and organizational psychology.
-The deadline for abstracts is 20 February.
+Our FOWOP-colleagues in Innsbruck are organizing a conference on critical and radical humanist work and organizational psychology.
+The conference is postponed to 2021.
 More information about the conference can be found here and online.

 Critical Teaching in WOP